 How to make a poultice:

 Clean tray (we use a clean cat litter tray or the lid of a box)

-Nappies – size new born number 3 (4-9kg) seem to be the perfect size for a horse’s hoof.
+Nappies – size newborn number 3 (4-9kg) seems to be the perfect size for a horse’s hoof.
 (Don’t buy any expensive ones as the gel in them can get in the way, simple cheap ones work just as well.)

 Duct tape – or duck tape as some folks call it.
 Black or silver, it’s strong and sticky!